hasan-kayan/MAUI_Example_App/README.md

    - The documentation explains how to emulate your project for android development environment, I would recomend you to use Windows or Linux to start as a desktop application.
    - Here is the windows setting documentation: https://learn.microsoft.com/en-us/dotnet/maui/windows/setup?view=net-maui-8.0

+## Story of The App
+This Windows desktop application will be able to connect the USB ports of the PC and take data from there display the USB content on the screen.
+Second state of this app will be a simple internet connection that allows user to reach Github accounts.